How to donate breast milk during the baby formula shortage

 “Emerson is allergic to most of the formulas, so it’s been difficult to find something he’s not allergic to,” she said.

-In stepped Hannah Breton of Naugatuck, Connecticut, who had been producing more milk than her 2 1/2-month-old son needs.
+In stepped Hannah Breton of Naugatuck, Connecticut, who had been producing more milk than her two-and-a-half-month-old son needed.
 She’s been giving Kastelein about 60 ounces of milk every two weeks.
 That’s enough to supplement her formula supply and keep Emerson fed.

 “She asked a bunch of questions — what medications I’m taking, if any, that kind of thing,” Breton said.
 “So we decided, ‘OK, that’s perfect.’
 So, she comes by every couple weeks and picks up the milk I’ve been saving for her.”